djalbat/yapp/README.md

 `);

+renderYappStyles();

 body.mount(yapp);
 ```
-Note that you can dispense with the `didMount()` method with this approach.
+If you go for the first approach, you must call the `didMount()` method explicitly.

+Yapp will set its own height, based on its content, and its width is preset as `100%`, so you will probably want to mount it in a containing element rather than the body.

+As well as the `content` argument, the `fromContent(...)` factory method takes `language`, `Plugin` and `options` arguments.
+Intermediate arguments can be set to `null` should you only want to set one of the latter arguments.
+The `options` argument, if set, should be a plain old JavaScript object.
+See the JSX usage section for its properties, which are passed as additional attributes via JSX.

 ### Using Yapp by way of JSX

-Yapp is ideally suited to JSX in the guise of [Juxtapose](https://github.com/djalbat/juxtapose) and programmatic styles in the guise of [Easy with Style](https://github.com/djalbat/easy-with-style).

-Making use of JSX is arguably more elegant:
+Yapp is built with [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style), and can be used with these frameworks.
+In particular, invoking it by way of JSX is arguably a little more elegant:

 ```
 "use strict";